-Russian government hackers have likely penetrated Ukrainian military, energy and other critical computer systems, U.S. government says
+Russian government hackers have likely penetrated critical Ukrainian computer systems, U.S. says

 A Kremlin spokesman did not respond to a request for comment.

 On Tuesday, the Ukrainian government’s Center for Strategic Communications and Information Security said that PrivatBank, the nation’s largest commercial bank, was hit with a denial-of-service attack that temporarily interfered with customers’ online banking transactions.
-Service was restored within hours.
+Service was restored within hours, the government said.

 The websites of Ukraine’s Defense Ministry and armed forces were also disrupted, the agency said.
 It did not say who was behind the attacks.